Praqma/web-alliance/_pages/gatherings.md

 10.30
 {: .agenda-time }
-Volvo Trucks' presentation on metrics and future plans {: .agenda-name }
+Metrics and future plans at Volvo Trucks
+{: .agenda-name }

 11.15
 {: .agenda-time }
-Looking at the DevOps report from DORA - What are successful metrics for Continuous Delivery?
+Looking at the DevOps report from DORA
 {: .agenda-name }
+What are successful metrics for Continuous Delivery?
+{: .right }

 11.45
 {: .agenda-time }